Ricochet-Exchange/ric-reward/README.md

 If a user deposits then withdraws all of the deposit, a flow is created on the deposit and deleted on the withdrawal.

-The `CFAv1Library` is used to keep the flow updates simple for readability.